 Holidays in Scotland for couples are a fantastic choice when planning a getaway two, perhaps to celebrate a special occasion, like a honeymoon, anniversary or Valentine’s treat.
 Maybe you are searching for a weekend break to spend some quality time with your loved one, where you can snuggle up in front of an open fire, enjoy gastronomic delights or “bag a munro”.

-Whether you want to take long walks together on a deserted beach, immerse yourself in history or enjoy the plethora of sights in the cosmopolitan cities of Glasgow and Edinburgh, this stunning country has something for everyone.
+Whether you want to take long walks together on a deserted beach, or marvel at the views in Perthshire, immerse yourself in history or enjoy the plethora of sights in the cosmopolitan cities of Glasgow and Edinburgh, this stunning country has something for everyone.

 From lighthouses and castles, to luxury hot tub suites, remote island hideaways and hot tub cottages to sleek city apartments, you will be spoilt for choice.

 Read on to find our top picks for Scottish holidays for couples….